Scalar dark matter explanation of the excess in the Belle II $B^+\to K^+ +$ invisible measurement: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by Australian Research Council Discovery Project DP200101470 and in part by the Australian Research Council Centre of Excellence for Dark Matter Particle Physics (CDM, CE200100008).
 This work was also supported in part by Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education, and Shanghai Key Laboratory for Particle Physics and Cosmology (Grant No. 15DZ2272100) and in part by the NSFC (Grant Nos.
 12375088, 12090064, and 12090060), and by the Guangdong Major Project of Basic and Applied Basic Research ( Grant No.2020B0301030008) and by the NSFC (Grant No. NSFC-12305110).
+XDM would like to thank Jin-Han Liang and Hao-Lin Wang for useful discussions about the Migdal effect.
+RRV thanks Peter Cox for a helpful discussion.